Andy Hug: Personal life

-Andy met his wife Ilona Hug (born July 4, 1964) in summer 1987 while she was working as a fitness trainer and model and the couple married in Inwil on August 28, 1993.
+Hug met his wife Ilona (born July 4, 1964) in summer 1987 while she was working as a fitness trainer and model and the couple married in Inwil on August 28, 1993.
 Their son, Seya, was born at Lucerne's Klinik Saint Anna on November 19, 1994.
-Around 1996, it became a struggle for Andy to see his family regularly due to his commitments in Japan and he encouraged Ilona to fulfill her desire to study art and design.
+Around 1996, it became a struggle for Hug to see his family regularly due to his commitments in Japan and he encouraged Ilona to fulfill her desire to study art and design.
 Ilona and Seya moved to the United States where she attended the Santa Monica College of Design, Art and Architecture for two years before returning to Switzerland upon completion of her studies.

 During the late 1990s, Hug was frequently rumored in the Japanese media to be romantically involved with model and actress Norika Fujiwara.

 Death

-Andy Hug was in Switzerland in early August 2000 when he suffered more than thirty-nine attacks of high fever and heavy nosebleeding.
+Hug was in Switzerland in early August 2000 when he suffered more than thirty-nine attacks of high fever and heavy nosebleeding.
 He visited a hospital for medical tests and examination but doctors found no sign of illness.
 Despite the advice of the doctors and his manager Rene Ernst, Hug travelled to Japan on 14 August to train ahead of his planned participation in the K-1 World Grand Prix 2000 in Fukuoka.
 On 15 August, his Swiss personal physician found a swollen tumor on the left side of Hug's neck and declared it malignant.
 He was rushed to the Nippon Medical School hospital in Bunkyō, Tokyo on 19 August after suffering more feverish attacks.
 The doctors diagnosed leukemia and began chemotherapy immediately.
 They also warned Hug that due to heart and circulation problems he had suffered for a while, the chemotherapy treatment might in fact adversely affect his condition.
 The doctors' warnings proved true when, after starting chemotherapy, Hug suffered hemorrhaging of the brain and inflammation of the lungs (pneumonia) combined with extreme fever.
 His body showed all the signs of acute leukemia: purple spots, digestion pipe bleeding, eyeball bleeding, urinary tract bleeding and genital bleeding.

 On the morning of 21 August, Seidokaikan and K-1 founder Kazuyoshi Ishii visited Hug at the hospital and Hug told him that if he should die soon, he would like to die in Japan.
-Andy was reportedly in good condition on 22 August, watching television, eating without help and speaking to Ilona on the telephone.
+Hug was reportedly in good condition on 22 August, watching television, eating without help and speaking to Ilona on the telephone.
 That day, he also released the following statement: